 Reserve Purpose Area Based Grant Reserve This grant was received to encourage initiatives relating to preventing violent extremism and anti social behaviour.
 Budget Carry Forward Reserve This reserve has been created to 'carry forward' unspent revenue budgets for use in the proceeding financial year.
 Capital Fund Reserve To provide for funding of key capital projects.
 Car Parking Zone Reserve This is a statutory ring-fenced reserve, for future controlled parking related costs.
 Charter Place Tenants Reserve Tenants' contributions to meet major works.
 Climate Change Reserve To fund energy saving initiatives to reduce energy consumption.
+Crematorium Reserve To fund furure repairs and maintenance.
 Development Sites Decontamination Reserve To provide for the costs of any decontamination of development sites for which the Council may have liability.
 Economic Impact Reserve To provide resources to offset the impact of the potential downturn of the economy and consequent potential overspends to the Council's budget.
 High Street Innovation To assist with regeneration of Town Centres.
 Homelessness Prevention Reserve To assist with homelessness among young people.
 Housing Benefit Subsidy Reserve This reserve has been created to meet any subsidy clawback by DWP.
-Housing Planning Delivery Grant Reserve This grant was introduced to reward authorities for improved Housing Planning Delivery Grant Reserve delivery of housing and other planning outcomes.
+Housing Planning Delivery Grant Reserve This grant was introduced to reward authorities for improved delivery of housing and other planning outcomes.
 Invest to Save Reserve To support schemes where initial expenditure will produce longer term savings.
 LA Business Growth Incentive Reserve Government grant received in respect of business rate growth.
 Le Marie Centre Repairs Reserve To help meet the Council's obligation as landlord.
 Leisure Structural Maintenance Reserve To fund future structural maintenance needs not covered within the existing Leisure services contract.
 Local Development Framework Reserve To help fund the costs of the production of the Local Development Plan.
-Multi Storey Car Park Repair Reserve To provide funds towards major structural works. inam cicro, car ram repair recent The provide rainal terms as major emacaria.
-Herita New Homes Bonus Reserve Government grant received in respect of new homes built.
+Multi Storey Car Park Repair Reserve To provide funds towards major structural works.
+New Homes Bonus Reserve Government grant received in respect of new homes built.
 NNDR Collection Fund Reserve To support the NNDR Collection Fund Deficit.
 Parks, Waste & Street Strategy Reserve To support the Council's parks, waste and street cleansing strategy.
 Pension Funding Reserve To meet one off pension costs and redundancy programme.
 Performance Reward Grant Reserve This is grant allocated for use in conjunction with the LSP, based on the achievement of performance targets.
-Recycling Reserve This reserve will help to 'smooth out' fluctuations in recycling Ivechenia iveseine income in future years.
-Rent Deposit Guarantee Scheme Reserve To assist in the provision of homelessness accommodation.
-Vehicle Replacement Reserve To provide for the replacement of the Council's refuse freighters. · Weekly Collection Support Grant Reserve Grant received to support the weekly domestic waste collection. • d) General Fund Balance
+Projects and Programme Management Reserve Rent Deposit Guarantee Scheme Reserve To assist in the provision of homelessness accommodation.
+Vehicle Replacement Reserve To provide for the replacement of the Council's refuse freighters.
+Weekly Collection Support Grant Reserve Grant received to support the weekly domestic waste collection.

+d) General Fund Balance